starekrow/SecureToken-php/README.md

 Following the length field are the token flags byte, the signature, and the encrypted payload, packed together without delimiters and unencoded.

-The theoretical lower limit for packet length then is 29 bytes, calculated as
+The theoretical lower limit for packet length then is 45 bytes, arranged as
 follows:
   - 1 byte: binary token header
     - bit 7 is set, indicating a binary token
-    - bits 4-6 are set to 0, there is no additional length data
+    - bits 6 is set to 0, there are additional length bytes
-    - bits 0-3 are set to 0, the high-order bits of the token length
+    - bits 0-5 are set to 44, the number of token bytes to follow
-  - 1 byte: token length, set to 27
+  - 1 byte: header length, set to 11
   - 1 byte: flags byte
     - bit 7 is set to zero
     - bit 6 indicates whether the decrypted payload is binary or JSON
     - bits 4-5 indicate the token type (compact in this case)
     - bits 0-3 contain the key index
   - 10 bytes: signature for a compact token
+  - 16 bytes: initialization vector for encryption
   - 16 bytes: the encrypted payload, consisting of:
     - 1 byte: copy of the flags byte
     - up to 14 bytes of data
     - at least 1 byte is required for pkcs7 padding

-This same token in the normal URL-safe format would require 39 bytes, a 33% increase over the size of the binary format.
+This same token in the normal URL-safe format would require 60 bytes, a 33% increase over the size of the binary format.
 Further savings will be realized as the length of the payload increases.